 Among the notable accomplishments of Dr. Feldstein's presidency are: the addition of two academic majors (Agribusiness in 1983 and Computer Information Systems Management in 1984); reaffirming the college's accreditation in 1983; construction of the Student Center; construction of the James Work Memorial Stadium; improvements in computer facilities in the Feldman Building; the building of the Kenneth W. and Helen H. Gemmill Center for Animal Husbandry and the Sydney Markovitz Equine Facility; the addition of laboratory and classroom space to the greenhouse complex; and renovations to the Allman Building.

 During his terms as interim president, he was responsible for the addition to the James Work Gymnasium, the addition to James Work Hall (called New Residence Hall) and the Arthur Poley Greenhouse Complex.
 He was also responsible for the start of construction of the addition to the Mandell Science Building, which includes the Jefferson Center.

-Dr. Feldstein met his wife, Miriam, on a blind date on the campus and the two have lived here for more than forty-five years.
+Dr. Feldstein met his wife, Miriam, on a blind date on the campus and the two lived on campus for more than forty-five years.
 Before his retirement the Board of Trustees decided that Dr. Feldstein, upon retirement, would be given the privilege of residing in one of the college's houses.
-Dr. and Mrs. Feldstein live in the house on Farm #1.
+Dr. and Mrs. Feldstein lived in the house on Farm #1.

 There can be no doubt about Dr. Feldstein's devotion to Delaware Valley College.
 Students in the 1998 A-Day program, one of several dedicated to him, lauded "His boundless caring for DVC" and his "exuberance for all things green and gold".